onfido/onfido-sdk-ui/README.md

   | `colorBorderDocTypeButtonHover`  | Change color of Document Type Button border on hover     |
   | `colorBorderDocTypeButtonActive` | Change color of Document Type Button border on click/tap |

-  Example configuration with the different CSS colour value variations that can be used:
+  Example configuration with the different CSS color value variations that can be used:

   ```javascript
   customUI: {